Skip to main content

 I need to…Action

-Change voice for a languageChannels > Voice > Agent Voice → Change
+Change voice for a languageChannels > Voice > Agent Voice → select language card

-Test language switchingAgent Chat → switch language mid-call
+Test language switchingAgent Chat → select language from dropdown

 Adding or removing languages